Asia shares gain ahead of key data; oil recovers

 ANALYST'S TAKE: "The onslaught of worries over tightening conditions and looming trade tension escalations still have its grip on Asia markets.
 Alongside the poor leads from last Friday's movements, a soft start is in store for regional indices," Jingyi Pan of IG said in a market commentary.

 ENERGY: Oil futures recovered on news that major producers planned to reduce output.
 Saudi Arabia's energy minister Khalid al-Falih said Sunday that the kingdom will reduce exports by around 500,000 barrels a day from November to December.
 Russian oil minister Alexander Novak said his country was open to cuts, at a meeting of oil producers in Abu Dhabi.
-Benchmark U.S. crude bounced back from 10 days of losses, adding 57 cents to $60.76 per barrel on the New York Mercantile Exchange.
+Benchmark U.S. crude bounced back from 10 days of losses, adding 79 cents to $60.98 per barrel on the New York Mercantile Exchange.
 The contract shed 48 cents to $60.19 in the previous session.
-Brent crude, used to price international oils, picked up 85 cents to $71.03.
+Brent crude, used to price international oils, picked up $1.33 to $60.98.
 It lost 47 cents to $70.18 in London.